rinaldo-code/rinaldo-media/src/pages/posts/erros.md

 # **What is error prevention?**

-The[ISO 25000](https://us1.free-proxy.com/browse.php?u=fQI4cXJTjMfWWDjp93p%2BeJZiJuCbTI8NG3Z0DcqguBeDSGTgcqXrRnUtACrskBItCXPvCD2%2B%2Fz4UOBk%2BQnn65esMBt6w%2B4QgtLhC&b=3)describes ‘error prevention’ as*a**degree to which a product or system can be used by specified users to achieve specified goals with effectiveness, efficiency, and satisfaction in a specified context of use***.
+The ISO 25000 describes ‘error prevention’ as a **degree to which a product or system can be used by specified users to achieve specified goals with effectiveness, efficiency, and satisfaction in a specified context of use**.
 In other words, designing in a way that it actually makes it harder for the user to commit errors.

 The purpose of the ISO Standards (International Organization for Standardization) is to make services and products better so all kinds of companies and organizations can be more efficient.
 This organization develops and publishes international standards designed for specific industries, like the food industry, or designed to help improve the environment.